 Risk-based thinking is the idea that companies should be proactively engaged in handling risk and preventing nonconformities in a holistic way.

-The goal of risk-based thinking is to effectively stop treating preventative action as a standalone process.
+The goal is to effectively stop treating preventative action as a standalone process.
 Organizations must weave risk-based thinking throughout every quality management system in order to successfully manage uncertainty.

 Risk-based thinking encourages proactive systems instead of reactive ones, giving the company a chance to identify and plan for uncertainty before damage is done.